Too shy to make the first move? Just start with one of these spiffy openers and take it from there.

 Ask him a question about what's going on:

 - You're out country line dancing with a girlfriend.
-Ask him what dances he's familiar with.
+Ask him which dances he prefers.
 If you don't know one of the dances he mentions, ask if he'll teach you.

-- You're on the beach.
-Tell him if you had an empty bottle what message you'd put in it — and where you hope it would eventually land.
-Ask him what he'd put in a bottle and where he'd like his to land.
+- You're on the beach, ask him, "If you had an empty bottle what message you'd put in it — and where you hope it would eventually land?"
 Then ask him if he found a bottle on the beach what he'd like to discover inside.

-- You meet him at a party.
-Ask what route he took to get there.
+- If you meet him at a party, ask what route he took to get there.
 Why did he pick that way?
-This conversation can have lots of possibilities, such as (1) if there are two ways to get somewhere, do you have a favorite or do you alternate between the two or (2) what do you think about the gridlocked streets in that area or (3) do you really think government money should be spent on that particular road construction?
+This conversation can have lots of possibilities, such as (1) if there are two ways to get somewhere, "Do you have a favorite or do you alternate between the two?" or (2) "Did you come that way from work?
+What do you do for a living?" or (3) "Do you really think the government should spend money on that particular road construction?"
 This last one could turn into a heated debate, so be aware!